dpatel0114/learning/README.md

     - Edge: The connection between one node and another.
   - A Binary Search tree is a tree data structure in which each node has at most two children, which are referred toas left child and right child.
   - A binary search tree in which nodes which have lesser value stored on the left while the nodes with higher value are stored at hte right.
+  - There will be some method we can build to BST:
+    1. insert -> It will takes the value in as argument.
+It will insert the value where it should go.
+It will check left or right, depends the value is larger or smaller than the root value.
+    2. Find -> It will takes the value in as argument.
+It will find the value from appropiate position from the BST.
+Same way it will go to either way right or left, depends on value.